 Yep?
 Then keep it!
 I am all for anything that helps to simplify or make life easier.
 Do you really need an electric can opener if you have a manual one?
 No, but if it makes your life easier than keep it!
 We have enough struggle in our lives already.

-Minimalist Tips to Declutter your Kitchen
+12 Steps to Declutter your Kitchen like a Minimalist

 Alright!
 Here we go – tons of great tips and tricks to create a clutter free kitchen in no time!